-- 1. Wipe down the mounting surfaces with a clean rag. - 2.
-If required, install the tool interface plate to the customer tooling, align using the boss or dowel pins and secure with customer supplied fasteners. - 3.
-Align the dowel pins to the corresponding holes in the Tool plate and secure the Tool plate to the tool interface plate or customer tooling with customer supplied fasteners.
+- 1. Clean the mounting surfaces. - 2.
+Align the dowel pins to the corresponding holes in the Tool plate.
+Secure the Tool plate to the tool interface plate or customer tooling with customer supplied customer supplied (6) M8 socket head cap screws using a 6 mm hex key.
 If not pre-applied, apply Loctite 242 to threads (see Table 2.1).

-NOTICE: If an ATI Interface Plate is used, fasteners to mount the Tool plate is supplied with the Interface Plate.
+NOTICE: If an ATI Interface Plate is used, fasteners to mount the Tool plate are supplied with the Interface Plate.

-4. Connect utilities to the appropriate module and Tool plate connections.
+- 3. Connect utilities to the appropriate module and Tool plate connections. - 4.
+Safely resume normal operation.

-Figure 2.2- Standard Tool Plate Installation
+Figure 2.2-Tool Plate Installation